w3c/vc-di-ecdsa-test-suite/README.md

 ### Testing Locally

-If you want to test a single implementation or endpoints running locally, you can copy `localConfig.example.cjs` to `localConfig.cjs` in the root directory of the test suite.
+To test a single implementation or endpoint running locally, you can copy `localConfig.example.cjs` to `localConfig.cjs` in the root directory of the test suite.